 Christoffer joined Watsi on March 31st, 2019.
-Nine months ago, Christoffer became the 5039th member to automatically support a new Watsi patient every month.
-Since then, 516 more people have become monthly donors!
-Christoffer's most recent donation supported U Min, a day laborer from Burma, to fund surgery on his leg.
+Ten months ago, Christoffer became the 5039th member to automatically support a new Watsi patient every month.
+Since then, 588 more people have become monthly donors!
+Christoffer's most recent donation supported Duncan, a toddler from Kenya, to fund hypospadias surgery.

 Christoffer has funded healthcare for 19 patients in 5 countries.